 Founder at Bidio

-James Waugh is the founder of Bidio and has been involved in open source blockchain initiatives.
+James Waugh is the founder of Bidio and has been involved in open source blockchain projects.

 Jeremiah Foster